AlexSummersDev/PlexPlay/README.md

 - **Authentication**: Token-based (placeholder for OAuth flow)
 - **Server Discovery**: Detect local Plex servers
 - **Library Sync**: Import watchlist from Plex
+- **Content Detection**: Automatically checks if movies/shows are in your Plex library
+- **Search by Title and Year**: Intelligent matching of TMDB content to Plex library items

 ## TypeScript & Type Safety